VJMumphrey/slape/README.md

 go tool staticcheck ./...
 go tool govulncheck
 ```
-All of these binaries should have been installed with golang and this package.
+All of these binaries should have been installed with SLaPE as part of the *tool* directive in go.mod.

 ## Features
 We currently have several feautures to aid in the improvement of SLMs.
-We have optional Internet Search, along with an extra thinking step.
+We have an optional Internet Search, along with an extra thinking step.

 ### Thinking
 This is currently a prototype of a thought process meant to give the model extra time to consider characteristics and behaviors of a given problem.